yuchenit/lmlb/README.md

 Greetings and salutations, fellow coders!

-I am a front-end engineer based in Guangzhou, China, passionate about creating amazing digital experiences.
+I am a backend engineer based in Shenzhen, China, passionate about creating amazing digital experiences.

 I'm always up for a good coding challenge, a lively debate about the merits of different programming languages.